Frequently Asked Questions

 The SSH Open Marketplace serves as an aggregator for third party resources.
 It offers detailed information on SSH relevant resources and access to them.
 The SSH Open Marketplace does not provide these resources, it guides its users to them.
 See the description of the service in the “What is the SSH Open Marketplace” page.

-For the sake of simplicity the SSH Open Marketplace comes (for the moment) with an English user interface.
+For the sake of simplicity the SSH Open Marketplace comes (for the moment) only with an English user interface.
 Furthermore, the majority of the records are in English.
-However, the service encourages the addition of records in other European languages.
+However, the Editorial Board encourages the addition of records about resources in other European languages.
+For a better search experience, we recommend the following when creating a record about a non-English resource:

 Using and contributing to the SSH Open Marketplace